 The case for repurposing

-Certainly, there’s value in keeping an eye on how your podcast and livestream strategy is performing.
+Indeed, there’s value in keeping an eye on how your podcast and livestream strategy is performing.
 Are people watching and listening?
-But, also consider this: What are you doing with the content after the podcast and livestream?
-For example, I turn many of my episodes into written articles, which perform on their own as well.
+But, consider this: What are you doing with the content after the podcast and livestream?
+For example, I turn many of my episodes into written articles that perform independently.

-Without the podcast episodes, I would have never even gotten this content so there’s value in post-podcast metrics as well.
-I know, right?
-It’s not easy to collate the true impact of a podcast strategy when it’s made part of a truly integrated Create Once, Publish Everywhere Model.
+Without the podcast episodes, I would have never even gotten this content, so there’s value in post-podcast metrics.
+It’s not easy to collate a podcast strategy’s true impact when it’s part of a truly integrated Create Once, Publish Everywhere Model.